-Members must file a request for appeal within 30 calendar days from receipt of a notice of an action.
+Members must file a request for appeal within 60 calendar days from receipt of a notice of an action.
 To ensure continuation of currently authorized services, a member must file an appeal on or before the later of: 1) 10 calendar days following Texas Children's Health Plan's mailing of the notice of the action; or 2) the intended effective date of the proposed action.
 Texas Children's Health Plan will continue covered services currently being received by the member if:

-- The filing is timely. - The appeal involves termination, suspension, or reduction of a previously authorized course of treatment. - The services were ordered by an authorized provider. - The original authorization period has not expired and the member requests an extension.
+- The filing is timely. - The appeal involves termination, suspension, or reduction of a previously authorized course of treatment. - The services were ordered by an authorized provider. - The original authorization period has not expired and the member requests an extension

 If the appeal decision is adverse to the member, the member may be financially responsible for the services which were the subject of the appeal.
-A member also has the right to request a State Fair Hearing any time during or after Texas Children's Health Plan's appeal process.
+After going through the Texas Children's Health Plan appeal process, a member also has the right to request a State Fair Hearing.
+The member has 120 days from the date of the appeal decision letter to request a State Fair Hearing.